AnyBody/anybody-tutorial/Muscle_modeling/lesson5.rst

 need to insert the same references to the model in the AnyBodyCalibrationStudy folder as you have in your AnyBodyStudy model.

-Adding a single AnyBodyCalibrationStudy object next to your AnyBodySyudy this way, allow you to run its operation called TendonLenghtAdjustment.
+Adding a single AnyBodyCalibrationStudy object next to your AnyBodyStudy this way, allow you to run its operation called TendonLenghtAdjustment.
 If you run it, you will see the model moving as it does when running the InverseDynamics operation of the original AnyBodyStudy.
 But when the